PostHog/posthog.com/contents/handbook/strategy/roadmap.md

 showTitle: true
 ---

-Our mission is to make more successful products in the world.
+Our mission is to increase the number of successful products in the world.

 Our roadmap for 2021 will do three things:
 1. Create a solid core product that's easy to use
-2. Have the best developer platform for event-based analytics
+2. Ensure the best developer platform for event-based analytics
-3. Set us up to service huge volumes
+3. Set PostHog up to service huge volumes

 # 1. Core product

-PostHog is a product that people love, primarily because covers 90% of analytics use cases but bundled into one package.
+PostHog is a product that people love, primarily because it covers 90% of analytics use cases but bundled into one package.
 Some examples of the functionality we've built last year:

 - Product analytics